faithvoid/script.cortanacompanion/README.md

 - A solid internet connection on your Raspberry Pi and your Xbox (ideas, ideas...)
 - Python 2.7 on XBMC4Xbox, Python 3+ for Raspberry Pi.

-## How to use:
+## Raspberry Pi Instructions:
+- Copy "raspberry.pi" anywhere on your Raspberry Pi.
+- Launch "raspberry.py" on your Raspberry Pi so that it's running in the background.

+## Xbox Instructions:
 - Extract XBMCDisplay into any Q:\scripts folder (ideally CortanaDisplay)
-- Launch "raspberry.py" on your Raspberry Pi so that it's running in the background.
 - Launch "default.py" from the Scripts manager in XBMC and select "Start Remote Display"
 - You should immediately start seeing stats on your Raspberry Pi display!